natko22/nasa-apod/README.md

 ## Description

 This project is a React application that fetches and displays NASA's Astronomy Picture of the Day (APOD).
 Users can search for APOD images by date using a date picker.
-The app also includes a home page with a welcome message and a button that navigates to the APOD display page.

 ## Features